 He also led the administration's efforts to curb the growth of terror groups in North Africa and the Middle East.

-Mr Brennan, 57, is a veteran of the CIA, having spent 25 years at the agency in various posts including station chief in Saudi Arabia and deputy executive director in the administration of former President George W Bush.
+Mr Brennan is a veteran of the CIA, having spent more than 28 years at the agency in various posts including station chief in Saudi Arabia and deputy executive director in the administration of former President George W Bush.

-In 2008, Mr Brennan was reportedly considered for the top job at the CIA, but he withdrew his name amid criticism, while denying any connection to the interrogation methods.
+In 2008, Mr Brennan was reportedly considered for the top job at the CIA for the first time, but he withdrew his name amid criticism, while denying any connection to the interrogation methods.